-Our four-year Chemical Engineering MEng Honours degree is the broadest ranging of our degrees and will equip you with knowledge and skills across the full spectrum of chemical engineering topics, allowing you to keep your career options open.
+This professionally accredited degree is the broadest ranging of our MEng degrees and will equip you with knowledge and skills across the full spectrum of chemical engineering topics, allowing you to keep your career options open.

-In your fourth year you choose topics in advanced chemical engineering from across our specialisms, including:
+In your fourth year you complete a substantial research project and choose topics in advanced chemical engineering from across our specialisms, including:

 At Newcastle you will join a School of Chemical Engineering and Advanced Materials with a long-standing reputation for teaching quality and student support.

 The quality of the chemical engineering degrees at Newcastle University is recognised with a top 10 ranking in The Guardian University Guide 2015 and The Complete University Guide 2015.